RootCellar/LHSPass/README.md

 by Darian Marvel
 ----------------

-Current state of program: Usable, but not fully functional
+Current state of program: Functional, ready for extensive testing.

 Development started 8/25/18